phidoi247/tranh3d/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 Contributors: yithemes
 Tags: wishlist, woocommerce, products, yit, e-commerce, shop, ecommerce wishlist, yith, woocommerce wishlist, shop wishlist Requires at least: 4.0
-Tested up to: 4.7.4
+Tested up to: 4.9.2
-Stable tag: 2.1.2
+Stable tag: 2.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 YITH WooCommerce Wishlist add all Wishlist features to your website.
 Needs WooCommerce to work.
-WooCommerce 3.0.x compatible.
+WooCommerce 3.2.x compatible.

 == Description ==

-What can really make the difference in conversions and amount of sales is, without a doubt, the freedom to share your own wishlist, even on social networks.
-This increases indirect sales.
-Can you imagine the sales volume that can be generated during holidays or birthdays, when relatives and friends will be looking at your clients' wishlists in search for a gift to buy?
+What can really make the difference in conversions and amount of sales is without a doubt the freedom to share your own wishlist, even on social networks, increasing indirect sales: can you imagine the sales volume you can generate during holidays or birthdays, when relatives and friends will be looking for the wishlist of your clients to buy a gift?

-Offer your visitors the chance to add the products of your WooCommerce store to a wishlist page.
-With YITH WooCommerce Wishlist you can add a link on each product detail page.
+Offer to your visitors a chance to add the products of your woocommerce store to a wishlist page.
+With YITH WooCommerce Wishlist you can add a link in each product detail page, in order to add the products to the wishlist page.
+The plugin will create you the specific page and the products will be added in this page and afterwards add them to the cart or remove them.
-Clicking on this will add the product to a Wishlist page, that is automatically created by the plugin for you.
-Users will then be able to manage their Wishlist by moving products gathered here to the cart or by simply removing them.

 Working demo are available: